PirateQueen890/startup/README.md

 ![Saved](savedpage.png)

 ## Key Features
-* Save favorite prompts through logging in
+* Save up to six favorite prompts through logging in
 * Generate unique prompts
 * Filter by one or more genres
 * Generate unique word combinations